SupImDos/pydantic-argparse/docs/usage/arguments/index.md

 ### Fields
 A `pydantic` model contains *fields*, which are the model class attributes.
-These fields define each `pydantic-argparse` command-line argument, and they can be declared either *implicitly* (as above), or *explicitly* (as below).
+These fields define each `pydantic-args` command-line argument, and they can be declared either *implicitly* (as above), or *explicitly* (as below).

 ```python